vestalux/sljekyll/news/_posts/2016-11-02-bears-reading-adventure.md

 [Gainsborough Community Library in Ipswich – Teddy bears’ picnic from 11am to 1pm](https://www.suffolklibraries.co.uk/events/gainsborough-2016-11-10-teddies/).
 Teddy crisps, juice and fruit provided, or you can bring your own drinks and snacks.

 [Haverhill Library are having their teddy bears’ picnic from 9.30am to 1pm on Tuesday 8 November as opposed to Thursday 10 November.](https://www.suffolklibraries.co.uk/events/haverhill-2016-11-08-teddies/).
-Refreshments, fun activities and a chance to meet Bookstart Bear.
+There will be fun activities and a chance to meet Bookstart Bear.